 By John Heinis/Hudson County View

-According to New Jersey ELEC reports, David Samuel, a CME Associate partner, donated $1,500 to the Committee for Economic Growth and Social Justice on January 27 of this year.
+According to New Jersey ELEC reports, David Samuel, a CME Associates partner, donated $1,500 to the Committee for Economic Growth and Social Justice on January 27 of this year.

 Under at least part of the tenure of Mayor Smith, controversial firm Birdsall Engineering was hired as the city engineer, donating a hefty sum of $23,650 between Smith and the Bayonne Regular Democratic Committee between April 2008 and April 2012 (h/t The Jersey Journal).